My concept for 'Fifteen Stories' was to create FIFTEEN 2 minUTE pieces of original music to accompany a single image and a compelling story.

 This process proved to be a valuable tool that inspired my own creativity and inspiration in composing music.
-The collaborative method that I use today was inspired by this project.

 More details can be found at www.fifteenstories.com